wifisensing/PicoScenes-Manual/source/scenarios.rst

 IWL5300 + Wi-Fi AP (Difficulty Level: Beginner)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IWL5300 NIC can measure CSI for the 802.11n frames sent from the connected Wi-Fi AP.
-By creating enough Wi-Fi traffic, we can obtain continuous and smooth CSI measurement.
+The IWL5300 NIC can measure CSI for the 802.11n frames sent from the connected Wi-Fi AP.
+By creating Wi-Fi traffic, for example by `ping` command, we can obtain the CSI measurement.

 Assuming you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, then there are only three steps to measure CSI from IWL5300: